xrstf/github_exporter/README.md

 Fetching open PRs/issues has higher priority, so that even large amounts of old PRs/issues cannot interfere with the freshness of open PRs/issues.

-It is possible to limit the initial scan, so that for very large repositories not all items are fetched.
+It is possible to limit the initial scan (using `-pr-depth` and `-issue-depth`), so that for very large repositories not all items are fetched.
 But this only limits the initial scan, over time the exporter will learn about new PRs/issues and not forget the old ones (and since it always keeps all PRs/issues up-to-date, the number of items fetched will slooooowly over time grow).

 Jobs are always removed from the queue, even if they failed.
 The exporter relies on the goroutines to re-schedule them later anyway, and this prevents flooding GitHub when the